Oceanside Child Custody Attorney

 Protecting Your Children & Your Rights in Oceanside & Del Mar

 Few events in a parent's life are more stressful than child custody proceedings in a divorce or when modifying orders as situations and lives change.
-At Palmer Rodak & Associates, we provide experienced and committed representation designed to resolve these matters while protecting the rights and interests of our clients.
+At Palmer Rodak & Associates in Oceanside and Del Mar, we provide experienced and committed representation designed to resolve these matters while protecting the rights and interests of our clients.